Anastasiia-QA13/readme-sync-test/docs/MISC PAGES ✨/this-is-a-new-page/this-is-a-subpage.md

 Wall Street: The financial heart of the city and the country, home to the New York Stock Exchange and many other financial institutions.
 Statue of Liberty: A global symbol of freedom and a famous landmark.
 Empire State Building: One of the world's most iconic skyscrapers.

+New York is the most populous city in the United States, with over 8 million inhabitants.
+It is comprised of five boroughs: Manhattan, Brooklyn, Queens, The Bronx, and Staten Island.
+Many bridges connect the different parts of the city.
+New York is considered a major global center for international diplomacy, commerce, culture, finance, and technology.